• Skip to primary navigation

 Try a Laundry Basket

-If you need something in a pinch, simply toss upside-down laundry baskets over your seedlings to help provide them with protection from the deer.
+If you need something in a pinch, you can toss upside-down laundry baskets over your seedlings to protect them from deer.

 For the best results, you may want to set something heavy on top of these to prevent the wind from blowing them over.